wtydzd/wtydzd.github.io/_pages/about.md

 # 💬 Sicieties and community contributions
 - *2024*, Student at Supercomputing 2024 (The International Conference for High Performance Computing, Networking, Storage, and Analysis)
+- *2022*, Team Leader at the Design of Hydrogen Injection and Study of Gas Beam Characteristics (Senior Design Project between SJTU and United Automotive Electronic Systems (UAES), <a href='https://me.sjtu.edu.cn/bysj/jxgc_2022/999.html'> ).
-- *2022*, Research Assistant in National Engineering Laboratory for Automotive Electronic Control Technology at SJTU.
+- *2021*, Research Assistant in National Engineering Laboratory for Automotive Electronic Control Technology at SJTU.
-- *2020*, Student volunteer at 2020 Shanghai Marathon.
+- *2020*, Student Volunteer at 2020 Shanghai Marathon.

 # 💻 Internships
 - *2024.05 - 2024.08*, Internship in R&D Department, MacroSilicon Technology Co., Ltd, China.